-Dr. Thomas-Hemak is also an advocate for Electronic Medical Records Meaningful Use, behavioral health integration and inter-professional healthcare workforce development.
-She has a particular passion for “Closing the Loop” and the leading role of medical homes in effective care coordination and transitions of care.
-She led The Wright Center for Community Health Mid Valley’s 2011 $6 million new construction project for a medical home educational showcase, which has on-site Maternal and Family Health WIC Services, new dental hygiene and behavioral health service lines and flourishing affiliations with 11 regional academic institutions.
+Dr. Thomas-Hemak has a particular passion for “Closing the Referral Loop” and the leading role of medical homes in effective care coordination, referral tracking and transitions of care.
+In 2011, she led The Wright Center for Community Health Mid Valley Practice’s $6 million new construction project for a medical home educational showcase, which has on-site Maternal and Family Health Women, Infants and Children (WIC) services, dental and behavioral health service lines and flourishing affiliations with multiple regional academic institutions.